NetworkingB2A/Genie/README.md

 What are the modes of Genie?

+Other Gotcha...
+DO NOT NAME YOU PYTHON FILE genie.py(bad things will happen)

 I found most of the infomation in different video or websites.
 Below is a list of the locations I gathered data from.
 - Siming Yuan - "pyATS & Genie – Beneath the Surface" - https://blogs.cisco.com/developer/pyATS-genie-beneath-the-surface